 Linda Irwin, Development Director since 2009, forges community partnerships in support of KID smARTís mission.
 She has an extensive background in not-for-profit management with a special emphasis on strategic planning and mission-driven organizational development and fundraising.
 She was Executive Director of Youth Alternatives, Inc. in New Orleans for ten years and of the Tulsa Center for Individuals with Physical Challenges in Tulsa, Oklahoma, for twelve years.

-Cheryl Manley, Office Coordinator/Problem Solver, provides administrative support to all professional staff and the Board of Directors.
+Cheryl Manley, Operations Coordinator/Problem Solver, coordinates events and provides support to all professional staff and the Board of Directors.
 Cheryl has worked as a marketing and digital media consultant for several local organizations including the New Orleans Swing Dance Festival, Elephant Quilt Productions, and Vintage 329.
 She earned bachelor's degrees in Communication Studies and Video Production from Loyola University Chicago.